UVA and PUVA

 - If obese, assume one skin type less as irradiance will be greater as the patient's body is closer to the bulbs

-- Treat skin type 1 & 2 twice weekly to reduce chance of erythema, and types 4-6 three times weekly
+- Treat skin type 1 and 2 twice weekly to reduce chance of erythema, and types 4-6 three times weekly

 - Slowly increase the doses with increments each week